Public Health in Brighton & Hove

 The annual report gives an independent assessment of the health of the people of Brighton & Hove.

-- find out about the Annual Report of the Director of Public Health 2015/16 – the theme is social media
+- Have a look at the latest Annual Report of the Director of Public Health 2018 - The Art of Good Health (PDF 11MB)

 - The Joint Health and Wellbeing Strategy (PDF 312KB) sets out the action underway in five priority areas: cancer and cancer screening; emotional health and wellbeing (including mental health); dementia; healthy weight and good nutrition; and smoking